14 min to read

 A step-by-step guide to setting up Prometheus and Thanos monitoring stack

-- Kubernetes cluster with storage provisioner configured
+- Kubernetes Cluster: Running cluster with proper networking configuration

-- Helm installed
+- Helm: Helm 3.x installed and configured

 Installing Prometheus